 Meet two impressive people who reached out to us.

 Kanak Mani Dixit (left) The SCI rehabilitation story began with Kanak’s fall in 2002.
 He injured his neck and spinal cord but was lucky enough to have sustained little lasting neurological deficit.
 He was also far-sighted enough to realize that Nepal needed to develop a rehabilitation program for those with similar injuries whose outcomes were less fortunate.
+His story and that of SIRC is here

 Stephen Muldoon (right) is an Irish-trained nurse with years of experience helping develop SCI rehab programs in Asia in conjunction with the charity Livability Ireland.
 He asked us in 2009 to assist with training staff at the SIRC which had just moved into a new building.
 For the first time, they were to have their own physician.
 He was an enthusiastic young doctor, trained in Kathmandu, but had no formal education about and no experience working with people with spinal cord injury (SCI).
 Livability Ireland and its leaders Stephen and Maggie Muldoon received the 2013 UK Charity award in the Disability Category – for more information click here.

-A tremendous resource person in our early days:
+Tremendous resource people from our early days:

 Nathan O’Hara (image left) was a logistician affiliated with the Orthopedic Department of UBC with experience providing support to medical teams in a number of countries; most notably with the Uganda Sustainable Trauma Orthopaedic Program (USTOP) – for more information on this program, click here .
 Nathan was a great help setting up our program.
-He moved with his family to Baltimore to pursue a career in international health.
+Dr O’Hara moved with his family to Baltimore to pursue a career in international health.